 - It is transparent

 - Safe for packaging food and consumable materials

 - It is very rigid

 PS is suitable for making many products via custom injection molding.
 Popular applications of the custom injection material include:

 - Integral hinges or living hinges

 - Medical pipette tubing.

 Consideration When Using PS Material in Injection Molding

 Considerations: Thick sections in part geometry can void and show bubbles.
-Shrink, and warp may also occur in PP parts.
-If the part has living hinges that require higher stiffness, K-Resin is a good alternative.
+Shrink and warp may also occur in PP parts.
+K-Resin is a good alternative if the part has living hinges that require higher stiffness.

 Benefits of Using PP in Custom Injection Molding